-Welcome to Star Trekking, my weekly attempt to share points of interest and random intersections in the final frontier.
+Welcome to Star Trekking, my attempt to share points of interest and random intersections in the final frontier.

 The ongoing thesis of this newsletter is that, whether you’re actively looking for it or not, Star Trek is everywhere.

 This week it arrived in my inbox courtesy of the great Ron Charles, book critic for the Washington Post.

 In Friday’s edition of his always entertaining (and informative) weekly newsletter, Ron ended, as usual, with a peek into his week at home.

 For my wife’s birthday, my folks sent her a self-contained countertop garden made by a French company called Veritable.